imagej/imagej.github.io/_pages/scripting/macro.md

 ## More example macros

-There are quite a lot of macros on the [ImageJ1 website](https://imagej.nih.gov/ij/macros/), and specifically [example macros](https://imagej.nih.gov/ij/macros/examples/) including a few from the Macro workshop at the [ImageJ conference 2010](http://imagejconf.tudor.lu/archive/imagej-user-and-developer-conference-2010).
+There are quite a lot of macros on the [ImageJ website](https://imagej.nih.gov/ij/macros/), and specifically [example macros](https://imagej.nih.gov/ij/macros/examples/) including a few from the Macro workshop at the [ImageJ conference 2010](/events/conference-2010).
 Since there is no categorized index, you might want to use the search facility on [this page](https://imagej.nih.gov/ij/developer/index.html).

 # Overcoming limitations